 Neck Deep and Other Predicaments by Ander Monson

 Frantic Transmissions to and from Los Angeles: An Accidental Memoir by Kate Braverman

-Eligibility: Any writer who has published at least one previous book (in any genre) and resides in the United States is eligible.
+Eligibility: Any writer who is not yet established in the genre and resides in the United States is eligible.
 We will consider one submission per person.
-Graywolf’s editors and the prize judge reserve the right to invite submissions.
 Agented submissions are also welcome.
 Manuscripts submitted for previous years’ prizes will not be reconsidered unless resubmission has been specifically requested by Graywolf’s editors or the judge.
+Graywolf’s editors and the prize judge reserve the right to invite submissions or make exceptions.